Azure/azure-cli-extensions/README.md

 The precondition is to put your code inside this repo and upgrade the version in the PR but do not modify `src/index.json`.

-If you want to host source code in your dedicated repo, you have to upload and WHL file and update the `src/index.json` manually.
+If you want to host the source code in your dedicated repo, you have to upload the WHL file and update the `src/index.json` manually.

 For detail, please visit [Publish section in Azure CLI Extension Authoring](https://github.com/Azure/azure-cli/blob/dev/doc/extensions/authoring.md#publish).